 Frequently Asked Questions

 A. The Canterbury International TEFL Certificate is an internationally recognized qualification to teach English abroad.
-The Canterbury International TEFL Certificate Course was fully accredited by the College of Teachers in London, England in 2009.
+The Canterbury International TEFL Certification Course received its full accreditation at International TESOL Level 5 in 2009.
 The current trainers on the course were all assessed and evaluated in 2009 as well.
-In addition, the lead trainer, Mr. John Bouse, has over twenty-five years of teaching experience and was further awarded a diploma by the College of Teachers in 2014 for his completion of Effective Course Tutoring and Teaching of New Teachers.
+In addition, the lead trainer, Mr. John Bouse, has over twenty-five years of teaching experience and was further awarded a diploma in 2014 for his completion of Effective Course Tutoring and Teaching of New Teachers.

 Past Canterbury TEFL graduates are currently teaching abroad in Asia, Europe, Africa, and Latin America with the prestigious Canterbury TEFL Certificate.